junxit/us-congress-bills-111/metadata.md

 - 2009-07-21 — Placed on the Union Calendar, Calendar No. 118.
 - 2009-07-21 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 111-216.
 - 2009-07-21 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 111-216.
+- 2009-09-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-09-15 — Considered under suspension of the rules. (consideration: CR H9502-9506, H9535-9536)
+- 2009-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+22.
+- 2009-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-15 — Mr. Towns moved to suspend the rules and pass the bill, as amended.
+- 2009-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 32 (Roll no. 701). (text: CR H9502)
+- 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 32 (Roll no. 701).(text: CR H9502)
+- 2009-09-15 — The title of the measure was amended.
+Agreed to without objection.